nhoening/StoSim/README.rst

 Dependencies
 --------------------
 You need Python 2.7, or 2.6 if you install the argparse module locally.
-You need my fjd program to schedule simulations across CPUs.
+You need my fjd program to schedule simulations across CPUs (but it gets installed automatically when you install via pip).
 For plotting, you need gnuplot and epstopdf (some tips: for debian-linux, epstopdf is currently in the "texlive-extra-utils" package.
 On OSX, install gwTex via i-installer).
 For T-Tests, you need Gnu R installed.